NBKelly/2022_AdventOfCode/README.md

 | Day 19  | We never got told what the snailfish said about the keys.
 As our probe (from day 17) drifted, it unleashed a bunch of beacons and scanners.
 They all have their own distinct geodata, and we need to collate this to determine the actual space measured.
 | Day 20  | Now that the scanners are functional, we can try and decode the images they're producing.
 ZOOM!
 ENHANCE!
 FUCK YOU!
 | Day 21  | Eric was too lazy to write a coherent plot (he *only* had four months), so we're playing board games with the computer.
+| Day 22  | The engine stalled, so we have to jump-start it.
+I'm sure those keys are somewhere.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).